shzhe02/cornerboxes/content/misc/exchange/5/index.md

 The first part turned out pretty fun, learning all sorts of specific design terminology.
 However, due to my lack of background in mechanical engineering and my lack of interest in physics, the second part was really really hard.
 It basically involved a whole lot of calculations to figure out if some components could take a load without breaking.

 The course was partly easy, partly really challenging.
 Overall, I think it was pretty well taught (especially for the first lecturer), I just wasn't very into the material by the end of the course.

+Also, this course had 1 exam and 1 quiz for the first half, and 3 quizzes for the second half.
+The grades were curved.
-## CS3247 - Game Development
+## CS3247 - Game Development (4 units / 6 ECTS)

 Course link: https://nusmods.com/courses/CS3247/game-development

 I picked this course because I wanted to learn about game development.
 However, this course used unreal engine and kept forcing us to take into account how to design for VR, which is something I felt was hindering my learning process.
 Additionally, the final project for this course had technical requirements, and I felt that we focused more on creating a game that fit these requirements rather than making a genuinely good game.

 This course had weekly tutorial sessions where we could ask teaching assistants for advice regarding our game, but attendance was optional.
+Final grade was determined by 5 mini-projects + final project grades that were given by course assistants and/or the professor.

 Overall, it wasn't a particularly enjoyable course.
 The project and mini-projects were also a lot of work.

 Also, running Unreal Engine on a laptop with integrated graphics in Singapore without aircon is an excellent way to get your CPU temperature up to 90°C.
-## EE3031 - Innovation & Enterprise I
+## EE3031 - Innovation & Enterprise I (4 units / 6 ECTS)

 Course link: https://nusmods.com/courses/TEE3031/innovation-enterprise-i (It seems the code was changed to TEE3031 after I took it.)